bcgov/mines-digital-trust/BBCM.md

 # Business to Business Credential Manager

+A fork from the [Business Partner Agent](https://github.com/hyperledger-labs/business-partner-agent)

 The Business to Business Credential Manager (BBCM) is software run by an organization for issuing, holding, and verifying digital trust credentials.
-Supported by blockchain technology, organizations can share and receive proofs that are secure and verifiable.
+Supported by blockchain technology, organizations can issue and receive proofs that are secure and verified.
 Want to become an early adopter?
 The videos below can help you learn more about it:

 - [BBCM Ep1 - Introduction](https://app.animaker.com/animo/6K3qDbzPA1DmDkAE/)
 - [BBCM Ep2 - Use Cases](https://app.animaker.com/animo/BwR72vxT4hwUntX5/)